Pheromone: Aggregation

 Aggregation pheromones function in mate choice, overcoming host resistance by mass attack, and defense against predators.
 A group of individuals at one location is referred to as an aggregation, whether consisting of one sex or both sexes.
 Male-produced sex attractants have been called aggregation pheromones, because they usually result in the arrival of both sexes at a calling site and increase the density of conspecifics surrounding the pheromone source.
 Most sex pheromones are produced by the females; only a small percentage of sex attractants are produced by males.
 Aggregation pheromones have been found in members of the Coleoptera, Collembola, Diptera, Hemiptera, Dictyoptera, and Orthoptera.
 In recent decades, aggregation pheromones have proven useful in the management of many pests, such as the boll weevil (Anthonomus grandis), the pea and bean weevil (Sitona lineatus, and stored product weevils (e.g. Sitophilus zeamais, Sitophilus granarius, and Sitophilus oryzae).
 Aggregation pheromones are among the most ecologically selective pest suppression methods.
 They are non-toxic and effective at very low concentrations.

 Alarm

-Some species release a volatile substance when attacked by a predator that can trigger flight (in aphids) or aggression (in ants, bees, termites) in members of the same species.
+Some species release a volatile substance when attacked by a predator that can trigger flight (in aphids) or aggression (in ants, bees, termites, and wasps) in members of the same species.
 For example, Vespula squamosa use alarm pheromones to alert others to a threat.
 In Polistes exclamans, alarm pheromones are also used as an alert to incoming predators.
 Pheromones also exist in plants: Certain plants emit alarm pheromones when grazed upon, resulting in tannin production in neighboring plants.
 These tannins make the plants less appetizing to herbivores.

+An alarm pheromone has been documented in a mammalian species.
+Alarmed pronghorn, Antilocapra americana flair their white rump hair and exposes two highly odoriferous glands that releases a compound described having the odor "reminiscent of buttered popcorn".
+This sends a message to other pronghorns by both sight and smell about a present danger.
+This scent has been observed by humans 20 to 30 meters downwind from alarmed animals.
+The major odour compound identified from this gland is 2-pyrrolidinone.